Pride Month Spotlight on LGBTQ+ Soldier Chaplain Capt. Sarah Caine

+Chaplain Caine explains why she thinks our differences make us a stronger Army.

+“America is a diverse place.
+Having the different experiences honored means that we are able to be more creative, and more able to respond to reality and not be boxed-in to one way of thinking.
+In addition, acceptance of gender identities and sexual orientations, racial diversity, heritage, and all the beautiful ways we are different, that’s life saving.
+It’s suicide prevention.
+Instead of adding burdens to people trying to do their jobs well by making them silent about who their spouse is or what pronouns they use, we are saying, ‘We will evaluate you by how you live the Army Values and how you do your job.
+We’re glad you chose to raise your hand and serve.
+You belong in this Army.’”

-Captain Sarah Caine is the squadron chaplain for 2-6 Cavalry Squadron, 25th Combat Aviation Brigade, 25th Infantry Division at Wheeler Army Airfield, Hawaii.
-Caine is relaunching a chapel service that is fully LGBTQ+ affirming and celebrating!
+Chaplain Sarah Caine would like to add that she is relaunching a chapel service that is fully LGBTQ+ affirming and celebrating!
 It’s focused on spiritual themes but doesn’t require a specific faith background or any faith background.

+“I use my experience working in pluralistic (many faiths) communities to make the service open to atheists and theists alike.
+We’ll be meeting the 1st and 3rd weeks of the month at Wheeler Chapel (specific day TBD).
+My plan is to have the 1st week of the month be my intro into one way to engage the spiritual theme of the month and the 3rd week of the month will be collaborative where participants can share ways they engaged with the theme, music, readings, reflections, all that good stuff.
+I have my previous talks up on the Facebook page: facebook.com/SoulfulSchofield.”

+“If people are looking for religious communities that will love and accept them, I’m happy to be a resource!
+I know some installations have Open Table services, which are fully welcoming of LGBT folks, there are some affirming Jewish services as well, and pagan circles tend to be inclusive.
+I don’t have a comprehensive list, but I will do what I can to find ways to help you nourish your spiritual side.”

 |Date Taken: